Ali Hamroyev

 Ali Hamroyev (sometimes spelled Ali Khamrayev in English) (Ali Hamroyev, Али Ҳамроев; Али Хамраев) (born May 19, 1937) is an Uzbek actor, film director, screenwriter, and film producer.
 He is best known in the former Soviet Union for his works in the 1960s and 1970s.
+Since 1988 he has been living in Italy.

 To date, Hamroyev has made over 30 documentary and over 20 feature films.
 His most famous films include Yor-yor (1964), The Seventh Bullet (1972), The Bodyguard (1979), and Vuodillik kelin (1984).
 Hamroyev has received many honorary titles and awards, including the title Meritorious Artist of Uzbekistan (1969).

 Life and work

 Ali Hamroyev was born on May 19, 1937, in Tashkent, then the Uzbek SSR.
 He graduated from the Gerasimov Institute of Cinematography (VGIK) in 1961.
 That same year he started working at Uzbekfilm.

 Hamroyev is best known in the former Soviet Union for his works in the 1960s and 1970s.
 He has made over 30 documentary and over 20 feature films throughout his career.
 Hamroyev is still working today.
 In 2010, he announced that Jack Nicholson had agreed to portray Timur in his new movie.